farkoo/Self-Calibrated-LowLight-Image-Enhancement/Readme.md

 # Self-Calibrated Low-Light Image Enhancement

-This repository contains the implementation of the article **"Revealing Shadows: Low-Light Image Enhancement Using Self-Calibrated Illumination"**.
-If you have any questions or need assistance with understanding the code or the concepts discussed in the article, feel free to reach out.
+This repository contains the implementation of the paper [**"Revealing Shadows: Low-Light Image Enhancement Using Self-Calibrated Illumination"**](https://arxiv.org/abs/2312.15199).
+If you have any questions or need assistance with understanding the code or the concepts discussed in the paper, feel free to reach out.

 ------------------------------------------------